scottmunday84/PHPTables/README.md

 		return ($cell->value = $cell->column->total); // Total the column, using callbacks.
 Guaranteed to run only once.
 	},
 	array(
-		MatrixTable::TYPE_CELL => array(
+		MT\TYPE_CELL => array(
 			'style' => function($row) { return 'font-weight: bold;'; }
 		)
 	)
 );
 ```

 Mapping render/attribute callbacks cascade downward, so effectively you can map one selection, map over it, and return the combination of their results.
 As well cell attributes override any of the same column attributes applied.
-When in doubt use MatrixTable::TYPE_CELL.
+When in doubt use MatrixTables\TYPE_CELL.

 ## Selecting Columns, Rows, and Cells